pablohdzvizcarra/my-software-developer-career/README.md

 #### Day 677: Java - Spring Boot Security
 I learned how spring manages user authorization and authentication in the application.

+#### Day 678: Java - Spring Security
+Learn about authentication and authorization in spring